Determination of Requirements

 These grade values are combined with course credit hours to produce a grade-point average.
 A cumulative grade-point average of 3.0 is required for graduation.

-Most courses, unless otherwise noted, are assigned four credit hours.
+All courses, unless otherwise noted, are assigned four credit hours.

 Graduate School Transcripts

 The official transcript of record for all students enrolled in advanced degree programs or as continuing education graduate students of Binghamton University is the transcript of the Graduate School, which provides a complete record of all academic work attempted.
 Undergraduate work is indicated on a separate undergraduate transcript.
 Graduate students with both undergraduate and graduate academic records at Binghamton have the option of requesting release only of the Graduate School transcript.